-Join James Williamson for an in-depth discussion in this video What is an open source CMS?, part of CMS Fundamentals.
+Join James Williamson for an in-depth discussion in this video What is an open source CMS?, part of CMS Essential Training.

 In this chapter, I am going to discuss many of the terms and concepts that you'll come in contact with while researching or working with content management systems.
 Being familiar with these terms will make it easier to compare CMSs and give you a greater understanding of how they work.
 I want to start with a term that you here a lot as you'll be working with content management systems, 'open source'.
 Open-source CMSs are often listed as a separate category and even have entire web sites dedicated to the latest open-source CMS news and reviews.